• Skip to primary navigation

 Black beans and rice moro.

-Moro de habichuelas negras goes great with our Dominican pollo (chicken) guisado, res (beef) guisada, cerdo (pork) guisado, pescado (fish) guisado, liver and onions, and camarones (shrimp) guisado.
+Moro de habichuelas negras goes great with our Dominican pollo (chicken) guisado, Res (beef) guisada, Cerdo (pork) guisado, Pescado (fish) guisado, liver and onions, and Camarones (shrimp) guisado.
+I also love it with our Res ripiada (Dominican shredded beef).

-Repollo (cabbage) guisado is a great vegan dish to serve with black beans and rice, and ensalada verde completes a great meal.
+Repollo guisado (cabbage pot) is a great vegan alternative to serve with black beans and rice.

 Top tips

-• Some people like to throw away the water the canned beans come in.
-This is not necessary, although it affects the final dish's sodium level.
-If you do rinse the canned beans, the resulting rice will be paler.
+Some people like to drain the water that the canned beans come in.
+This isn't necessary, although it does affect the sodium level of the final dish.
+If you rinse the canned beans, the resulting rice will be paler.
 It's a matter of taste.

-• Cubans love bay leaves in their cuisine, so I have borrowed this from their congrí recipe.
+• Bay leaf: Cubans love bay leaves in their cooking, so I've borrowed this from the congrí recipe.
 It's used in some Dominican homes, but it's not very common.
-You can leave it out if you wish.
+You can omit it if you wish.

-• I use thyme because it's a traditional herb used in La Línea (where I come from) for bean dishes.
+• Thyme: I use thyme because it's a traditional herb in La Línea (where I come from) for bean dishes.
 We call it ditén.
+It's also optional.

-• Bouillon cubes are very common in Dominican homes.
-I do not use them.
+• Bouillon: Bouillon cubes are very common in Dominican homes.
+I don't use them.
 I prefer vegetable or chicken broth, but I find it unnecessary in this dish.
-It already contains many fresh herbs and spices.
+It already contains plenty of fresh herbs and spices.

-• The rice that sticks to the bottom of the pan is the star of the show: concón.
-You should definitely try it.
+• Concón: The rice that sticks to the bottom of the pan is the star of the show: the concón.
+Don't hesitate to try it.

 About this recipe